Dry Eye Therapy in Brantford

 Meibography is just one of the ways in which we diagnose dry eye.
 The process involves looking closely at your meibomian glands, the tiny glands lining your upper and lower eyelids.
 These glands are responsible for producing the oil layer of your tears, so keeping them at optimal function can help to relieve your dry eye.

-Our sister practice, Stoney Creek Eye Care, offers intense regulated pulsed light (IRPL) treatments for chronic dry eye.
+Brantford Eye Care, offers intense regulated pulsed light (IRPL) treatments for chronic dry eye.
 Specifically, IRPL helps to treat meibomian gland dysfunction, a main cause of many chronic dry eye symptoms.

-Stoney Creek Eye Care is one of the few Canadian practices to offer this innovative, noninvasive dry eye treatment.
+Brantford Eye Care is one of the few Canadian practices to offer this innovative, noninvasive dry eye treatment.
 To learn more about IRPL, click here for an informational pamphlet.

 Our Locations